Life in the jungles

 Cautiously, I walked home, on a circuitous path, full of fear.
 When I arrived, I was greeted — by an effusively tail-wagging dog!
 My little friend had got away.
 I believe that the panther had watched us, found the gangly monkey-like creature evil-smelling — panthers and tigers, I am told, find humans unnatural and repugnant — and gone after the delicious morsel next to me.
 But the dog had screamed so loud and hysterically that the panther had abandoned the chase.
 It decided to forget the whole unsavoury encounter.

 There was another episode I need to narrate.
 I sometimes accompanied my father to the hill-top Lohagad Fort, which in the seventeenth century had been occupied by the great Maratha ruler Shivaji.
 He is still idolized in a statue on the market-place in Lonavala.
-My father told me the story of how, in a treaty meeting, the Mughal general he was negotiating with suddenly drew a sword and tried to slay him.
-But Shivaji was wearing bagh-nakh, metal tiger claws, with which he disembowelled the general.
+My father told me the story of how, in a treaty meeting, the ruling Mughal general he was negotiating with suddenly drew a sword and tried to slay him.
+But Shivaji was wearing bagh-nakh, metal tiger claws, with which he disembowelled the enemy.

 In my childhood we made the assiduous climb through dense jungles, and spent the night at the top, on the Fort grounds, sleeping on blankets in the open.
 On one occasion I was woken up by my father kicking at a stray dog, saying “shoo, shoo.”
 Being a young boy I followed suit, kicking out at the animal we could not see in the pitch darkness.